How can we provide answers if we don’t seek answers from the one who created us? We must open the bible to discover answers.

 For more information or to schedule a session, please visit

-Email me at jane@areyoureadycounseling.com or book a free 20-minute consultation at https://calendly.com/areyoureadycounseling/20min.
+Please email me at jane@areyoureadycounseling.com or book a Free 20-minute consultation.

 –1 Samuel 2:9